Facebook Pixel

 Exterior of "I Cant Believe It's Yogurt" after the attack.
 Source: AP

-Emergency personnel entered the yogurt shop after reports of a fire and found the four bodies of Amy Ayers, Eliza Thomas, Jennifer Harbison, and Sarah Harbison in the back room of the building.
+The girls were naked and had been bound and gagged with what appeared to be their own underwear.
 Eliza, Jennifer and Sarah had been stacked on top of each other, covered in an accelerant, and set on fire.
-Amy was the last to be found, separate from the three others and not as badly burned.
+Amy was the last to be found, separate from the other three, and not as badly burned.
 It is likely that Amy was trying to escape, as she was found in a separate part of the store from the other girls.
-She was found nude with evidence of sexual assault, shot twice in the head with two different guns.
-The first was a .22 gun but did not penetrate the skull and was not fatal.
-The second shot was fatal; a .380 bullet from a semiautomatic entered her brain and exited out of her right cheek.
+She was found nude, with evidence of sexual assault, and had been shot twice in the head with two different guns.
+The first was a .22 caliber but did not penetrate the skull and was not fatal.
+The second shot was fatal; a .380 bullet from a semiautomatic had entered her brain and exited out of her right cheek.

 Floor plan of "I Can't Believe It's Yogurt".
 Source: Austin Chronicle

-Despite multiple arrests, convictions, and exonerations over the years, the case remains unsolved.
-This case rattled the local Austin Community at the time and continues to this day.
-Many are hopeful that DNA could reveal the identity of the individual(s) responsible for the murders of these girls.
-This case is the inspiration behind the Homicides Victims Families Rights Act, which aims to provide families with a full reinvestigation of a cold case including forensic testing with today’s standards.
+This case rattled the local Austin community at the time, and continues to do so to this day.
+Many are hopeful that advances in DNA technology could eventually reveal the identity of the individual(s) responsible for the murders of these girls.
+This case is the inspiration behind the Homicide Victims’ Families Rights Act, which aims to provide families with a full reinvestigation of a cold case, including forensic testing with today’s standards.

 Information